-Secondary transmission of primary transmission, see section 111 of this title see section 111 of this title.
+Secondary transmission of primary transmission, see section 111 of this title.

 Trafficking in counterfeit labels for phonorecords and copies of motion pictures or other audiovisual works, see section 2318 of Title 18, Crimes and Criminal Procedure.

 Works consisting of sounds, images, or both, the first fixation of which is made simultaneously with its transmission, as subject to this section, although not yet registered, see section 411 of this title.